olivblvck/CT-Logs/README.md

 ## Notes

 - The list of monitored brands is stored in `data/websites.txt`
-- Detection logic is based on heuristic signals, not ML (yet)
+- Detection logic is based on heuristic signals
 - Accuracy depends on tuning thresholds and keyword/TLD lists
 - DNS permutations are limited to 30 per domain
 - WHOIS queries are cached and only executed for suspicious domains